-Our carbon emissions are relatively low compared to many sectors, as we set out in our first response to the recommendations of the Taskforce on Climate-related Financial Disclosure.
+Our carbon emissions are relatively low compared to many sectors, as we set out in our statement on climate-related financial risk.
 However, they’re our biggest environmental impact, and we want to play our part in contributing to the UK Government’s targets of cutting greenhouse gases by 37% by 2020 and 80% by 2050, against 1990 levels.

-Having reduced our total carbon emissions by 29% between 2007 and 2017, we set new targets to go further over the next five years to 2022, compared to the same baseline.
+Having reduced our total carbon emissions by 29% between 2007 and 2017, we set new targets to go further by 2022, compared to the same baseline.
 These are:

 These also support the targets for PwC globally.

-Achieving an 11% drop in 2018 brings our total emissions reduction since 2007 to -37% (scope 1, 2 & 3), well on track to meeting our new target.
-This includes a reduction of 86% in our combined Scope 1 & 2 emissions, which has also helped us to save an estimated £25m in operational energy and carbon costs over that period.
+We’ve seen a 35% reduction in our total emissions since 2007 (scope 1, 2 & 3) and are making good progress towards our 2022 target.
+This includes a reduction of 90% in our combined Scope 1 & 2 emissions, which has also helped us to save an estimated £30m in operational energy and carbon costs over that period.

 Our carbon management strategy involves: